 ⅓ cup of breadcrumbs

-1 tsp each of cumin, paprika + cajun seasoning1 small lime
+1 tsp each of cumin, paprika + cajun seasoning

-In a nutri-bullet place all ingredients apart from the turkey + breadcrumbs.
-Mix and blend for 30 seconds.
+In a blender, place all ingredients (without the meat and breadcrumbs) and blend gently for 30 seconds

-In a bowl empty the turkey breast mince into a bowl + use a spoon to mix in your paste from nutri-bullet for 2 minutes until well combined
+Empty the turkey breast mince into a bowl + use a spoon to mix in your paste from blender.
+Mix until well combined

-With one hand measure out the burgers into a palm full + use other hand to roll.
-Place onto a plate and add ion other burgers.
+With one hand measure out the burgers, using a palm full, then use other hand to roll.
+Set aside.

-These can be frozen raw and eaten within one month.
+These can be frozen raw and eaten within six months.

-Home-Homemade pesto - handful of basil, 2tbsp of olive oil, half a lemon squeezed, handful of pine nuts, pinch of Himalayan salt and pepper, blended up in a nutri-bullet
+Homemade pesto - handful of basil, 2 tbsp of olive oil, half a lemon squeezed, handful of pine nuts, pinch of himalayan salt and pepper, blended up in a blender

 Homemade mustard spice - 2 tbsp of extra virgin olive oil oil, 1 garlic clove crushed, 2 tbsp of mustard, dash of lemon juice, whisk and place in fridge to chill